ssp21/ssp21-spec/ssp21.md

     * The initiator performs mode-specific validation of *ephemeral_data* and *mode_data*.

     * The initiator calculates the *input_key_material* according to the mode requested in 1).
+The initiator performs session key derivation using the KDF originally requested in 1).
         * set (tx_sk, rx_sk) = KDF(h, input_key_material)

     * The initiator then transmits a *Session Data* message using the specified *Session Mode*, the staged tx_sk key, any available user data, and nonce equal to 0.

-    * The initiator starts the response timer.

 4. The responder receives the *SessionData* message with n == 0.